 How soon after installation can I expect durability issues if done incorrectly?

-Faulty installations may cause issues within weeks to months, such as mechanical failure, increased wear, or safety hazards, depending on environmental exposure and usage frequency.
+Faulty installations may cause issues within weeks or months, such as mechanical failure, increased wear, or safety hazards, depending on environmental exposure and usage frequency.
+In many cases, the problem appears the first time the shutter is used heavily or after poor weather.

 For more detailed inquiries, visit our roller shutters FAQs for Perth residents.